cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

   - generate a component called navbar and nest it in the app acomponent
   - In navbar.component.ts, create a property called loggedIn with type boolean and set it equal to true;
-  - In navbar.component.html, create a div element, in the div element, use string interpolation to output "I am logged in!" if the loggedIn class property is true, otherwise output "I am logged out!".
-  Example of ternary operator: true ? "output me if true" : "output me if false"
+  - In navbar.component.html, create a div element, in the div element, use string interpolation to output "I am logged in!" if the loggedIn class property is true, otherwise output "I am logged out!". example of ternary operator: true ? "output me if true" : "output me if false"

 10. Use property binding to disable an input element
   - create a new angular project called basic-property-binding